JamFfm/TFTDisplay/README.md

 - TFT_Kettle_ID: The id of the kettle whose tempsensor is shown in the graph.
 The kettle id is in the sequence the kettles are listed in "Hardware Settings" beginning with 1.
 This has affect in Graph- or Digit- mode.

 - TFT_StartscreenOn: whether the CraftBerrPi Logo is shown at the beginning and graph begins at start Steps ("on"), or showing graph at start ("off").
-This works regarless if Graph- or Digit- mode.
+This works regardless if Graph- or Digit- mode.
+Default  is "on".

 - TFT_Width: width of the image displayed in pixel.
 Default is 384.
 This shows the x-axis, if you use 380 x-axis is not shown.

 - TFT_Fermenter_ID: The id of the fermenter whose tempsensor is shown in the graph.
 The kettle id is in the sequence the fermenters are listed in "Hardware Settings" beginning with 1.
 Here also the Target Temp is shown.

 - TFT_digitOn: whether the plain numbers are shown.
 You can watch current- and target temperature.
 The kettle ID is shown too.
 You can change it in TFT_Kettle_ID.
 If this parameter is "off" the Graph mode is on.
+Default is "off".

 # Known Problems

-- Digit Mode is not ready for fermentation and °F
 - The responce to clicks in the gui may become a little bit delayed
 - X-axis is not shown properly at some TFT_Duration values
 - I noticed that you need first initialise with DC 18 and RST 25 (with RST 23 there will be a false-color image for a short period).
 This causes a white (or false-color) screen.
 After that, change to DC 24 and RST 25.
 The latter are the GPIO I physically connected.
 The change is done automatically by the code.
 So this is only a information to the ones who know to read the code.